@axonlabs/core - v0.13.0

 schema: authFormSchema, // must be schema of yup, joi or zod

-options: { // must be options of yup, joi or zod based on your schema
+// must be options of yup, joi or zod based on your schema

-abortEarly: false
+abortEarly: false,

 } as Joi.ValidationOptions,

-target: "body" // your validation schema target (body, params, query)
+target: 'body', // your validation schema target (body, params, query)

 ];